lightonai/pylate/docs/documentation/training.md

 ```

+Please note that for multi-GPU training, running ``python training.py`` **will use Data Parallel (DP) by default**.
+We strongly suggest using using Distributed Data Parallelism (DDP) using accelerate or torchrun: ``accelerate launch --num_processes num_gpu training.py``.

+Refer to this [documentation](https://sbert.net/docs/sentence_transformer/training/distributed.html) for more information.

 ## Knowledge Distillation Training

 The training of late-interaction models have shown to benefit from knowledge distillation compared to a more simple contrastive learning.